remix-austin/remixaustin-com/blog/README.md

 ### For images

-Include image files under the `/blog/posts/img` folder.
-We recommended resizing your images to a width of no more than 700px and also running them through an image optimizer.
+Include image files under the `/blog/posts/img` directory.
+If your images are large, we recommended resizing them to a width of 700px max and also running them through an image optimizer.

 ## Tailwind